Fully Transformer Networks for Semantic Image Segmentation: METHOD

 \subsection{Pyramid Group Transformer}

 As shown in Figure \ref{Framework}, PGT has four hierarchical stages that generate features with multiple scales.
-At the beginning of each stage, the features are first shrunk spatially and enlarged in channel dimension by the patch transform layer, and then be fed into the subsequent PGT blocks to learning discriminative representations.
+At the beginning of each stage, the features are first shrunk spatially and enlarged in channel dimension by the patch transform layer, and then be fed into the subsequent PGT blocks to learn discriminative representations.
 PGT progressively increases the receptive field of self-attention when the stage increases, so as to learn low-level spatial details at shallow layers and high-level semantic features at deep layers.
 Such a mechanism is superior to the previous Vision Transformer (ViT) \cite{VIT} where the self-attention with a global receptive field is performed on the whole input features at all layers.
 Besides, our approach can reduce the computational and memory cost of the whole transformer block, which is desired especially for dense prediction tasks.

 Specifically, each feature map is firstly divided into non-overlapping grids and each grid is regarded as a group.
 Then, self-attention is performed among patches within each group.
-Thus, patches in one group is unacceptable for patches in other groups, which is equivalent to local receptive fields.
+Thus, patches in one group are unacceptable for patches in other groups, which is equivalent to local receptive fields.
 Explicitly, the size of each receptive field can be conveniently controlled by the group numbers.
-As shown in Figure \ref{SA}, the receptive fields at different stages present a pyramid pattern, and we set a consistent receptive field inside each stage.
-It is notable that the global receptive field is better to be applied in both stage 3 and 4 for the reason that features with stride 16 and 32, usually contain rich semantics.
+As shown in Figure \ref{SA}, different from the global receptive fields in all stages of ViT \cite{VIT} and PVT \cite{PVT}, the receptive fields at different stages of our PGT present a pyramid pattern, and we set a consistent receptive field inside each stage.
+It is notable that the global receptive field is better to be applied in both stage 3 and stage 4 for the reason that features with stride 16 and 32, usually contain rich semantics.
 For the $l$-th PGT block, its computation can be formulated as follows:

 where $Z^{l-1}$ is the output of the $(l-1)$-th PGT block.
 LN and MLP refer to layer normalization \cite{ba2016layer} and multi-layer perceptron, respectively.
 Furthermore, the core of PGT blocks is the Pyramid Group Multi-Self Attention (PG-MSA), which can be formulated as follow: